My Old Kentucky Home (1926 film)

-This film came two years after the Fleischers started the Song Car-Tune series in May 1924.

 Reception

 Motion Picture News (March 23, 1926): "The old familiar favorite 'My Old Kentucky Home' furnishes the subject for this Max Fleischer Song Car-Tune.
 The verses are shown in the usual manner and the comedy handling of the chorus shows a darky girl leaping from word to word doing stunts...
 This should prove one of the most popular of the series".

 The Film Daily (March 28, 1926): "Ko-Ko and his quartet render this time the old southern classic 'My Old Kentucky Home', with the help of the audience of course.
 Fleischer has a new instruction for the opening, showing the quartet as a band marching and playing, and winding up on the stage of the theatre.
 There is always a humorous touch added to the chorus of the song.
 This time in the shape of a little pickaninny who dances along on top of the words".

 In popular culture

 A clip from the film is used in the opening credits of the Futurama episode "Why Must I Be a Crustacean in Love?"